virtual-labs/exp-context-switching-iiith/experiment/theory.md

 **io**<br />
 &nbsp;&nbsp;&nbsp;&nbsp;bi: Blocks received from a block device (blocks/s).<br />
 &nbsp;&nbsp;&nbsp;&nbsp;bo: Blocks sent to a block device (blocks/s).<br />
-**Note:** A block device is a device you can read blocks from.
+&nbsp;&nbsp;&nbsp;&nbsp;**Note:** A block device is a device you can read blocks from.
 For example hard disks, cdrom drives and floppies are block devices, but not the keyboard.<br />
 **system**<br />
 &nbsp;&nbsp;&nbsp;&nbsp;in: The number of interrupts per second, including the clock.<br />
 &nbsp;&nbsp;&nbsp;&nbsp;cs: The number of context switches per second.<br />